 Practice Area

-Charged with burglary or breaking-and-entering in Racine, Kenosha or Walworth?
-Our defense attorneys challenge every element of the State's case before it reaches a jury.
+Charged with burglary or breaking-and-entering in Racine, Kenosha, or Walworth?
+We challenge every element of the State's case before it reaches a jury.

 A burglary charge in Wisconsin is not a minor case.
 Even without a weapon, it is a felony from the moment it is filed.
 What makes it a burglary rather than a trespass is a single disputed question of intent, and that is where our defense begins.